amckee250/loftyBackendPractical/README.md

 gh repo clone amckee250/loftyBackendPractical
 ```

 Once the repo is on your machine, open a terminal and navigate to the project.
-We will build an image to run the project in Docker
+We will build a container to run the project in Docker
 ```bash
 docker build .
 ```